-One of the Bank's primary responsibilities is to maintain sufficient liquidity to fund the lending operations of the District Associations.
-The Bank's primary source of liquidity is its ability to issue Systemwide Debt Securities through the Funding Corporation.
+One of AgFirst's (AgFirst or the Bank) primary responsibilities is to maintain sufficient liquidity to fund the lending operations of the AgFirst District Associations (the District).
+The Bank's primary source of liquidity is its ability to issue Systemwide Debt Securities through the Federal Farm Credit Banks Funding Corporation (the Funding Corporation).
 If the effects of COVID-19 were to create market disruptions that caused the Funding Corporation to be unable to continue to issue Systemwide Debt Securities at reasonable rates and desired terms, the Association's business, operating results, or financial condition would likely be adversely affected.